Florida College: Athletics

 The Florida College athletic teams are called the Falcons.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an NAIA Independent within the Continental Athletic Conference since the 2021–22 academic year.
 They were also a member of the United States Collegiate Athletic Association (USCAA) until the 2017–18 school year.
 The Falcons previously competed in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) of the National Association of Intercollegiate Athletics (NAIA) from 2018–19 to 2020–21.

 Florida College competes in 11 intercollegiate varsity sports: Men's sports include basketball, cross country, golf, soccer and track & field (outdoor); while women's sports include cheerleading, cross country, golf, soccer, track & field (outdoor) and volleyball.

-Mascot

-Although originally represented by a pelican, the school's current mascot is the Florida College Falcon.

-Band

-The school has a touring Public Relations band called the Friends, which is a reference to Florida College's original motto, "A Friend to Youth."

-Men's basketball

-In the 2021–22 season, the men’s basketball team made history, finishing with a 31–4 record.
-They won the Continental Athletic Conference (CAC) Championship en route to the NAIA National Tournament.
+The 2021–22 men's basketball team won the Continental Athletic Conference (CAC) Championship en route to the NAIA National Tournament.
 In the national tournament, the 9-seeded Falcons defeated the 8-seed Evangel University 75–72, for the first NAIA National Tournament win in school history.
-The Falcons' leading scorer, Matt Simpson, was named a 1st Team All-American as well as CAC Player of the Year for his outstanding season.
-Head coach Chase Teichmann was also named CAC Coach of the Year.

-Alumni

-Florida College receives support from alumni across the United States.
-The college boasts one of the highest rates of alumni giving of any college or university in the country, something to which Florida College points to show how beloved the college is among those who have attended.
-For the period between 2011 and 2013, Florida College was ranked #1 by U.S. News & World Report for alumni giving, with 64.7% of alumni making financial donations to the school.

-There are twenty-eight alumni clubs, including some in states as removed as Minnesota and Oregon.

-The PR department under the leadership of Adam Olson created a branch of the Florida College family made specifically for the alumni to stay involved with the school.
-Called the "Hutchinson Bell", the program acts as an online network for alumni.

 Academy

-The college also administers Florida College Academy (FCA), a K–8 private school co-located on the Temple Terrace campus.
+The college president and board of directors administer Florida College Academy (FCA), a K–12 private school on the Temple Terrace campus which serves about 360 students.
 FCA shares the athletic facilities, and participates in the Tampa Bay Christian Athletic League.